fonsecaeli/javafx-messenger/README.md

 Testing Description:
 Run the program and try to chat with someone.
 To test the different features you will probably have to open different client and try to chat in between them.

-Grading Rubric:

-1. Functionality 21 points
-    a.
-Does the IM allow users to communicate on the local network (does it theoretically allow for connection between different networks if NAT was disabled?
-16 points
-        i.
-10 == one major error
-        ii.
-13 == Some exceptions not handled, but they were difficult to raise iii.15 == a number of minor problems iv.
-16 == no errors
-    c.
-Does the IM allow multiple users to communicate at the same time?
-5 points?
-        i.
-0 == More than one major error ii.
-3 == Reasonable attempt at this feature iii.5 == no error found
-2. Program Design 10 point
-    a.
-Structure 5 points
-        i.
-0 == unacceptable structure
-        ii.
-2 == poorly structured
-        iii.4.5 == reasonably well structured but uses many global variables or magic numbers iv.
-5 == all small, coherent, independent modules unless well justified
-    b.
-GUI design 5 points
-        i.
-0 == unacceptable visual appearance
-        ii.
-3 == simple bland gui that gets the job done some features may not work iii.5 == appealing to the eye and all functions work
-3. Style and Documentation 9 points
-    i.
-0 == unacceptable; no comments, no indentation, etc. ii.
-3 == difficult to read and understand, few comments, etc iii.5 == generally good, but major comments missing iv.
-7 == generally good, but several imperfections
-    v.
-8.5 == one or two small imperfections, improper indentation, a poorly chosen identifier vi.
-9 == good, magic number in the GUI don't count!